ACI-Rental/backend/README.md

 ##### Method 2
 1. In a new terminal run `dotnet ef --version` to ensure dotnet ef CLI tools are installed.
-If they're not installed run `dotnet tool install --global dotnet-ef` and update it after with `dotnet toolupdate --global dotnet-ef`.
+If they're not installed run `dotnet tool install --global dotnet-ef` and update it after with `dotnet tool update --global dotnet-ef`.
 2. Inside a terminal navigate to `ACI.Images` and run `dotnet ef update-database`.
 4. Inside a terminal navigate to `ACI.Products` and run `dotnet ef update-database`.
 5. Inside a terminal navigate to `ACI.Reservations` and run `dotnet ef update-database`.